 Hormone replacement therapy (HRT) is an important part of the transition process for many trans men or transmasculine people.
 It both helps a great deal in the masculinization process, and maintains these characteristics over the rest of their lives.
 But how does HRT for trans men work exactly?
 How do people get access to it?
 And how much does it cost?

 In this article, we'll tell you all need to know about FTM hormone replacement therapy.

 What is hormone replacement therapy?

-- Mental/emotional changes - Some trans men report a shorter temper and/or feeling down on various cycles or their testosterone administration.
+- Mental/emotional changes — Some report a shorter temper and/or feeling down on various cycles or their testosterone administration.
 At the same time, others have reported the opposite, feeling calmer and even-tempered.
-As with many aspects of the FTM transition, the changes depend on the individual, and it's always important to closely observe the emotional changes happening.
-Many recommend writing in a journal to keep track of the changes.
-Check out our list with FTM essentials.
+These changes largely depend on the individual, and it's always important to closely observe the emotional changes happening.
+Many recommend tracking these changes in a journal.
+Check out our list of essentials for a smooth FTM transition!

 How much does HRT cost?

-One of the questions that come to mind when thinking about starting FTM HRT is the costs.
-Our answer here is based on self-administered testosterone by injection and only serves as a (very) rough indication.
-Keep in mind that other methods might have different costs related to it.
-Additionally, the price might (significantly) differ depending on the country you live in and the availability of the “T”.
+Of course, cost is important to consider when starting HRT.
+Our answer here is based on self-administered testosterone by injection and only serves as a very rough estimate.
+Keep in mind that other methods will have other associated costs.
+Also, the price might significantly differ depending on where you live and the availability of testosterone.

-You can basically divide the HRT cost into three parts; the testosterone itself, the needles and syringes, and medical visits.
+You can generally divide the costs of HRT into three parts: the testosterone itself, supplies (like needles and syringes), and medical visits.

-- Testosterone - ~$90 for a 10 ml vial of 200 mg/ml solution.
-Depending on your dosage, this might last you for several months.
+- Testosterone - Around $90 for a 10 ml vial of 200 mg/ml solution.
+Depending on your dosage, this might last you several months.